-Wondering whether or how to put hobbies and interests on your CV?
+Wondering whether to or how to put hobbies and interests on your CV?

-Before we look at hobbies and interests on a CV, we have to explain the difference between them.
+Before we look at a potential hobbies and interests section on a CV, we have to explain the difference between them.

 According to Merriam-Webster a hobby can be defined as: “a pursuit outside one’s regular occupation engaged in especially for relaxation.”

 Meanwhile an interest is: “a feeling that accompanies or causes special attention to something or someone.”

 So, an interest is more a feeling or emotion towards something while a hobby is when the interest becomes an actual physical activity.

 You devote regular time to it but skills you learn do not aid you in the development of your job.